Illegal immigration to India: Delhi

+Gujarat

+In April 2025, the Gujarat Police launched a major drive to search for illegal immigrants following the Pahalgam attack.
+Around 890 illegal Bangladeshis in Ahmedabad and 134 in Surat were captured and arrested, as stated by Minister of State for Home Harsh Sanghavi, who also added that many of them working for smugglers, drug cartels, and sleeper cells for terrorist outfits.
+The investigation and drive revealed that the illegal Bangladeshi immigrants possessed forged documents after enter India illegally.

 Haryana

 In September 2019, the Chief Minister of Haryana, Manohar Lal Khattar announced the implementation of NRC for Haryana by setting up a legal framework under the former judge of the Punjab and Haryana High Court, Justice HS Bhalla for updating NRC which will help in "weeding out" these illegal immigrants.

 Jammu and Kashmir

-There are Rohingya illegal immigrants in Jammu, which has created a dissatisfaction among the general public that Rohingya Muslim settlements in Jammu will change the demographics of the Hindu majority and may lead to violence in the future by giving reference to the exodus of Kashmiri Hindus by Kashmiri Muslims earlier.
+There are Rohingya illegal immigrants in Jammu, which has created a dissatisfaction among the general public that Rohingya Muslim settlements in Jammu will change the demographics of the Hindu majority and may lead to violence in the future by giving reference to the massacre of Kashmiri hindus by Kashmiri Muslims earlier.
 The presence of Rohingya Muslims in Jammu is thus considered as a sensitive issue for Indian security.

+Karnataka

+In October 2024, the Bengaluru City Police initiated a crackdown on illegal immigration and arrested illegal migrants from Pakistan and Bangladesh.
+Many of the migrants arrested were living for more than a decade under false identities, and were connected to the Mehdi Foundation International (MFI), which was involved in Islamic religious campaign.

 Kerala

-Although Kerala is at a large distance from Bangladesh (~2500 km), Bangladeshi illegal migrants have been moving to Kerala owing to the high wages for unskilled and semi-skilled labourers.
+Although Kerala is at a large distance from Bangladesh (~2500 km), Bangladeshi illegal migrants have been moving to Kerala due to the high wages for unskilled and semi-skilled labourers.
 Following the Kerala Police unearthing, the international footprint of this operation, both the Intelligence Bureau and National Investigation Agency (NIA) have started probing.
 Some illegal migrants are fully equipped with all valid Indian documents by the time they reach their destinations.
 The Kerala police are reportedly finding it difficult to check the influx of these Bangladeshi migrants.
-Kerala State Intelligence officials said they found that a large section of Migrant labourers in Kerala claiming to be from West Bengal or even Assam were actually from Bangladesh.
+Kerala State Intelligence officials said they found that a large section of migrant labourers claiming to be from West Bengal or even Assam were actually from Bangladesh.
 Anti-national activities have been reported; the latest in which in August 2016, a native of West Bengal was arrested for insulting the national flag and he was later found to be an illegal immigrant from Bangladesh.
 There is said to be a major racket at the borders of West Bengal and Assam with Bangladesh which provides illegal migrants with identity cards.